We asked you to send in all your Thanksgiving questions and you came through! Here are the answers to many of the questions that came in.

 If this is an office pot-luck, you should be going for the knock-their-socks off approach, because if it's one thing office drones need, it's a good bit of sock-knocking.
 I'd go the upgraded-classic route and make The Ultimate Green Bean Casserole.

 It looks like a lot of work, but it's all relatively easy stuff.
 Once you've got the elements made, you can keep the beans and the creamy mushroom sauce warm in the slow cooker, then serve the fried shallots in a bowl on the side for people to sprinkle on themselves.
-Just make sure you either post a guard or make WAY more fried shallots than you need, because they're insanely addictive.
+Just make sure you either post a guard or make WAY more fried shallots than you need, because they're insanely crave-worthy.
 I have to hide mine behind the fridge whenever I make a batch because when my wife finds them, they're gone faster than a cellphone camera at a crime scene.

 On Slow Cookers, Stuffing